Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 #  Home-Lab Zero Trust Setup

-I will be deploying Cloud Flares Zero Trust free tier solution to my homelab to display a simple Zero trust configuration as well as help quantify the differences between Zero Trust architecture vs traditional network architectures.
+I will be deploying Cloud Flares Zero Trust free tier solution to my Home-lab in a series of demonstrations to display a simple Zero trust configuration as well as help quantify the differences between Zero Trust architecture vs traditional network architectures.
+These Demonstrations will be split up in the different Pillars that make up Zero-Trust networking.

-The first step which is important for publishing DNS records that point public hostnames to internal applications is to have a public domain and set cloudflare are your DNS server through NS records.
+The first step which is important for publishing DNS records that point public hostnames to internal applications is to have a public domain and set Cloudflare are your DNS server through NS records.

 There is a step by step process that guides you through theses steps as you register your domain into Cloud Flare.
 Once completed you can see the NS servers under your domain > DNS > Records.

 ![NS-Record](Images/NS-Record.png)

-Once connected its time to deploy the "cloudflared" tunnel which is your application connector.
+Once connected its time to deploy the "Cloudflared" tunnel which is your application connector.
 This will be the broker for connections coming from public hostnames that you publish or routes defined to internal resources.

-To deploy this go to the Zero Trust portal in cloudflare under "Zero Trust"
+To deploy this go to the Zero Trust portal in Cloudflare under "Zero Trust"

 ![Zero-Trust-Portal](Images/Zero-Trust-Portal.png)